pingcap/tidb-dev-guide/src/contribute-to-tidb/code-style-and-quality-guide.md

 BenchmarkRangeStruct-12                    16171             77523 ns/op
 ```

-you can see range `with index` is much slower than range `without index`, since range `with index` use cloned value so have big performance decrease if cloned value use lots of memory.
+You can see range `with index` is much slower than range `without index`, since range `with index` use cloned value so have big performance decrease if `iteration target` is a large struct which  use a lot of memory.